This post may contain affiliate links. Please read the disclaimer here.

 Where: Alstad 24, 6210 Valldal, Norway

-Hotels are perhaps one of the easiest movies locations to visit because you just book a night and, boom!
+Hotels are perhaps one of the easiest movie locations to visit because you just book a night and, boom!
 There you are.
 But the Juvet Landscape Hotel is up near the Arctic Circle in Norway so that might make visiting slightly trickier.
 It’s the main location for the sci-fi thriller Ex Machina as a CEO’s sleek ultra-modern hideout.
 This hotel is absolutely the best choice if you want a secluded, country break while also ticking off a fantastic filming location too.

 Mini Hollywood as seen in For a Few Dollars More (1965)